 2. PFAs-Slow and Fast: Pelvic Floor Activations (PFAs) target the “floor of your core” or pelvic floor.
 The video below takes you on a step-by-step process to first find your pelvic floor muscles (your pee-stopping muscles are only the front), then activate them properly.
 Once you get the general idea of these, it’s best to then move onto pushing prep (#3 below), which becomes a bigger priority during the third trimester.

-3. Pushing Prep: Once you get the hang of PFAs, transition to Pushing Prep to begin to prepare the pelvic floor muscles for how they have to respond during Stage 2 Labor.
+3. Pushing Practice: Once you get the hang of PFAs, transition to Pushing Prep to begin to prepare the pelvic floor muscles for how they have to respond during Stage 2 Labor.

 4. Bridges: This exercise targets your glutes to help mitigate low back and other pregnancy pains.
 Even though you are on your back for this movement, you’re moving, so it is safe to do throughout pregnancy.
 Just note in the video how to transition into and out of this position, by rolling to your side first.
 This helps to protect your core.